 Using Go To (⌘K)

 Go To is Stuffolio's command palette — a quick way to navigate anywhere in the app, launch actions, access tools, and get help without leaving your current screen.
 Inspired by Spotlight and VS Code's command palette.
+Features like Value Calculator, Settings, and Depreciation open directly — you land right where you want to be.

 Opening Go To